nandor23/UaDetector/README.md

 For more accurate detection, it is recommended to provide the HTTP headers.

 > [!TIP]
 > Avoid directly instantiating parsers.
-The first initialization of UaDetector (or its sub-parsers) takes 1–2 seconds,
+The first initialization of UaDetector (or its sub-parsers)
-> as regular expressions are compiled upfront.
-To avoid this one-time cost during runtime, register the service
+> takes a few seconds (around 1-3s).
+To avoid this one-time cost during runtime, register the service with
-> with dependency injection, as shown earlier.
+> dependency injection, as shown earlier.
 This way, the instantiation will happen at application startup.

 ```c#
 [ApiController]